Vladimir Mayakovsky: 1917–1927

 Mayakovsky embraced the Bolshevik Russian Revolution wholeheartedly and for a while even worked in Smolny, Petrograd, where he saw Vladimir Lenin.
-"To accept or not to accept, there was no such question… [That was] my Revolution," he wrote in I, Myself autobiography.
+"To accept or not to accept, there was no such question...
+[That was] my Revolution," he wrote in I, Myself autobiography.
 In November 1917 he took part in the Communist Party's Central committee-sanctioned assembly of writers, painters and theatre directors who expressed their allegiance to the new political regime.
 In December that year "The Left March" (Левый марш, 1918) premiered at the Navy Theater, with sailors as an audience.

 In 1918, Mayakovsky started the short-lived Futurist Paper.
 He also starred in three silent films made at the Neptun Studios in Petrograd he had written scripts for.
 The only surviving one, The Lady and the Hooligan, was based on the La maestrina degli operai (The Workers' Young Schoolmistress) published in 1895 by Edmondo De Amicis, and directed by Evgeny Slavinsky.
 The other two, Born Not for the Money and Shackled by Film were directed by Nikandr Turkin and are presumed lost.

 On 7 November 1918, Mayakovsky's play Mystery-Bouffe premiered at the Petrograd Musical Drama Theatre.
 Representing a universal flood and the subsequent joyful triumph of the "Unclean" (the proletariat) over the "Clean" (the bourgeoisie), this satirical drama's re-worked, 1921 version enjoyed even greater popular acclaim.
 However, the author's attempt to make a film of the play failed, its language deemed "incomprehensible for the masses."

-In December 1918, Mayakovsky was involved with Osip Brik in discussions with the Viborg district party school of the Russian Communist Party (bolsheviks) (RKP(b)) to set up a Futurist organisation affiliated to the party.
+In December 1918, Mayakovsky was involved with Osip Brik in discussions with the Viborg district party school of the Russian Communist Party (Bolsheviks) (RKP(b)) to set up a Futurist organisation affiliated to the party.
 Named Komfut, the organisation was formally founded in January 1919, but was swiftly dissolved following the intervention of Anatoly Lunacharsky.

-In March 1919, Mayakovsky moved back to Moscow where Vladimir Mayakovsky's Collected Works 1909–1919 was released.
-The same month he started working for the Russian State Telegraph Agency (ROSTA) creating—both graphic and text— satirical Agitprop posters, aimed mostly at informing the country's largely illiterate population of the current events.
-In the cultural climate of the early Soviet Union, his popularity grew rapidly, even if among the members of the first Bolshevik government, only Anatoly Lunacharsky supported him; others treated the Futurist art more skeptically.
+In March 1919, Mayakovsky moved back to Moscow, where Vladimir Mayakovsky's Collected Works 1909–1919 was released.
+The same month he started working for the Russian State Telegraph Agency (ROSTA), creating both graphic and text—based satirical Agitprop posters, aimed mostly at informing the country's largely illiterate population of the current events.
+In the cultural climate of the early Soviet Union, his popularity grew rapidly, even if, among the members of the first Bolshevik government, only Anatoly Lunacharsky supported him; others treated the Futurist art more skeptically.
 Mayakovsky's 1921 poem, 150 000 000 failed to impress Lenin, who apparently saw in it little more than a formal futuristic experiment.
 More favourably received by the Soviet leader was his next one, "Re Conferences" which came out in April.

-A vigorous spokesman for the Communist Party, Mayakovsky expressed himself in many ways.
-Contributing simultaneously to numerous Soviet newspapers, he poured out topical propagandistic verses and wrote didactic booklets for children while lecturing and reciting all over Russia.
+A vigorous spokesman for the Communist Party, Mayakovsky expressed himself in many ways: contributing simultaneously to numerous Soviet newspapers, he poured out topical propagandistic verses and wrote didactic booklets for children while lecturing and reciting all over Russia.